michelleliu103/w205_finalproject/Readme.txt

 9. Run the command "python Sentiment_Functions.py" to take a sampling of tweets from the database, call two sentiment analysis APIs to determine the sentiment of the tweets, and update the database with the sentiment results.
+To change the number of tweets sampled, modify the argument passed into the sample_tweets function (at the bottom of the script).
 Note - the API keys have been omitted from the code.
 Please reach out to jamaralex on Slack or email jamaralex@gmail.com for the keys.
 If you are running the script with python 2, you may see warnings related to upgrading to a newer